aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

     }
 ```

+#### `wildcardDNS`: Public Wildcard DNS

+This variable defines the public wildcard DNS pattern for bootstrap servers to be used by Kafka clients.
+It should match the wildcard DNS of the public TLS certificate.

 #### `certificate`: Public TLS Certificate Key

 You need the ARN of either the Certificte Manager certificate or the Secrets Manager secret that contains your public TLS certificate private key.